All the tried-and-true troubleshooting methods for when your AirPods just won’t connect to your device.

 - Go to Settings > Bluetooth.

-Turn off Automatic Switching
+10. Turn Off Automatic Switching

 Apple’s Automatic Switching feature allows your AirPods to switch between paired devices.
-For example, if you have a Mac and an iPhone, the AirPods can detect which one is playing audio and choose it as the audio source.
-But it often switches unintentionally, which could lead to you thinking your AirPods aren’t connected.
+For example, if you have a Mac and an iPhone, the AirPods can detect which one is playing audio and choose it as the primary audio source.

 (i) button in Bluetooth settings. - Select the Connect to This iPhone menu, and choose When Last Connected to This iPhone.